ao140505/ao140505.github.io/_posts/2014-12-14-changing-behavior-is-not-refactoring.markdown

 Meanwhile, `SomeClass` appeared to only use one key from the hash.

-Clearly, that was innefficient and confusing.
+Clearly, that was inefficient and confusing.
 So, I committed my **small refactoring** to my build fix branch.

 ## Green Build